arXiv2Table: Toward Realistic Benchmarking and Evaluation for LLM-Based Literature-Review Table Generation: Experiments and Analyses

-\textbf{(4) Our proposed method improves performance across all aspects and models.} Across all backbone models and evaluation criteria, our method consistently outperforms the baselines.
-For example, it achieves the highest recall and F1 scores for both unary and pairwise metrics, regardless of model size.
-This demonstrates that our approach not only enhances overall performance but also provides a more robust solution for handling distractor paper selection and precise table generation.
+\textbf{(4) Our proposed method improves performance across all aspects and models.} Across backbone models and evaluation criteria, our method consistently outperforms the baselines.
+It achieves the strongest overall results and the highest unary/pairwise F1, demonstrating robustness in both distractor handling and precise table generation.

-\textbf{(5) Larger models lead to better performance.} For the three open-source LLMs, we observe a clear trend that increasing the model size improves performance across all aspects when using the same method.
-For instance, with our approach, scaling from 70B to 123B parameters leads to consistent improvements in most aspects and metrics, reinforcing the importance of stronger generative capabilities in addressing this task.